Family and Children Services

 Supported by the Nancy L. and Arthur E. Lee Family Fund for Special Needs, Jewish Family Service offers the following programs and services to special needs children and their families:

 - Young Adult Social Club — A group for those 18 and older who are seeking to improve peer relationships and are looking for opportunities to socialize, practice skills, and share experiences in a relaxed, supportive and fun environment.
-The group is offered once per month in collaboration with Allies, Inc. and is especially designed for those on the autism spectrum or with developmental disabilities.
-The group meets at the Shimon and Sara Birnbaum JCC in Bridgewater and offers activities, discussion and a light supper.
+The group is offered twice per month and is designed especially for those on the autism spectrum or with developmental disabilities.

 - Social Skills Learning Group — A group for adolescents diagnosed with Asperger Syndrome or other social skills disorders.
 This weekly group is offered to help participants ages 11-16 improve their social skills, have fun, and interact with peers in a relaxed and supportive environment.

 - Sibling Support Group — A group for brothers and sisters of children with special needs.
 Meet other siblings who have similar experiences in a relaxed atmosphere.

 - Parent Support Group — A group for parents with a special needs child.
 An opportunity to come together with other parents who share similar experiences of parenting.

-All JFS Special Needs Programs have a modest fee with scholarships available thanks to the financial support from the Nancy L. and Arthur E. Lee Family Fund for Special Needs.
+All JFS Special Needs Programs have a modest fee with scholarships available, with additional support from PSE&G Foundation and Janssen Pharmaceuticals, Inc.

 Community Resource Guide